-UK singer-songwriter Léanie Kaleido has announced she will be releasing a new album, entitled ‘How To Weigh A Whale Without A Scale’, produced by Ride frontman Mark Gardener at his OX4 Sound Studio near Oxford.
-Gardener also contributes guitar on one track.
+On March 12, UK singer-songwriter Léanie Kaleido will release her new album ‘How To Weigh A Whale Without A Scale’, produced at OX4 Sound Studio near Oxford by Ride frontman Mark Gardener, who also contributes guitar on one track.
 Ahead of this, she previews the lead track ‘All The Things I’m Made Of’.

 No stranger to music, Kaleido grew up in a musical household.
 Her father Top Topham was the original lead guitarist in The Yardbirds and was signed to Mike Vernon’s Blue Horizon record label as a solo artist.